cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 To take advantage of Portieris and policy enforcement, you need 3 things:
 1. A GnuPG key to sign container images, stored in a vault
 2. A process to sign container images using the key from the credentials vault
-3. An `ImagePolicy` or `ClusterImagePolicy` that can instruct Portieris to apply enforcemnt rules
+3. An `ImagePolicy` or `ClusterImagePolicy` that can instruct Portieris to apply enforcement rules

 The following steps are based on [signing images for trusted content](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_trustedcontent).